Boolean Network

 • nsim (int, optional): Number of initial conditions to simulate (default is 500).
 Ignored if ‘initial_sample_points’ are provided.

 • INITIAL_SAMPLE_POINTS_AS_BINARY_VECTORS (bool, optional): If True, initial_sample_points are provided as binary vectors; if False, they are given as decimal numbers.
-Default is True.
+Default is False.

 Returns:

-• Attractors (list): List of attractors (each as a list of states in the attractor cycle).
+• Attractors (list[list[int]]): List of attractors (each as a list of states in the attractor cycle).

 • NumberOfAttractors (int): Total number of unique attractors found.
 This is a lower bound.

-• BasinSizes (list): List of counts for each attractor.
+• BasinSizes (list[int]): List of counts for each attractor.
 This is an unbiased estimator.

-• AttractorDict (dict): Dictionary mapping states (in decimal) to the index of their attractor.
+• AttractorDict (dict[int:int]): Dictionary mapping states (in decimal) to the index of their attractor.

-• InitialSamplePoints (list): The initial sample points used (if provided, they are returned; otherwise, the ‘nsim’ generated points are returned).
+• InitialSamplePoints (list[int]): The initial sample points used (if provided, they are returned; otherwise, the ‘nsim’ generated points are returned).

-• StateSpace (list): Sample of the state transition graph (for ‘InitialSamplePoints’), with each state represented as a decimal.
+• STG (dict[int:int]): A sample of the state transition graph as dictionary, with each state represented by its decimal representation.

 Compute the exact number of attractors in a Boolean network using a fast, vectorized approach.